SafiaKhouja/MSIA423-Khouja-DessertFlavorEvaluator/README.md

 2. Deploy the app
     - (Optional) Set your SQLite URI for the SQL Alchemy engine string as an environment variable.
 Replace <SQL_alchemy_database_URI>
     with whatever database URI you want to use and run the following line in your command line.
-If you do not set this, the app will automatically build a SQLite database at the location specified in the configuration file
-        ```{bash}
+    `   ``{bash}
         export SQLALCHEMY_DATABASE_URI=<SQL_alchemy_database_URI>
         ```
+        - If you do not set the SQL_ALCHEMY_DATABASE_URI, the app will automatically build a SQLite database at the
+      location specified in the configuration file.
+You can change the directory location of the SQLite database in the SQLite section of the .yaml file
+        - If you would prefer to set the configurations for your AWS RDS database within the code, fill in the
+      configurations in the AWSRDSDatabase section of the file.
+Make sure to set the buildAWSRDS flag in the same section to True to build to AWS RDS instead of local SQLite.
     - Run the app by entering the following lines into your command line.
-Each time that you run this command after the first deployment, you will have to change the name of the container.
-The name of the container is the second to last word, the word to the left of dessertflavorevaluator.
+Each time that you run this command after the first deployment, you will have to
+      change the name of the container.
+The name of the container is the second to last word, the word to the left
+      of dessertflavorevaluator.
 In the command provided below the container is named "app", but this name can be changed to any